 But the insane level of secrecy hasn't kept ol' Al Swearengen up there from spilling the beans in a number of different interviews, so read no further if you want to be surprised by the goings-on in Westeros next month.
 Spoilers are coming:

 “I can give you like one hint," McShane says in the clip above, mistakenly thinking that he's being cagey.

 "My character is like an ex-warrior who’s become a peacenik.
 So I have this group, a peaceful, sort of like a cult, peaceful tribe, who have brought back — I bring back a much-loved character everybody’s thinking is dead.
 So, I’ll leave it at that."

 Now, the obvious conclusion to draw here is that McShane's character brings Jon Snow back to life, because let's face it - Jon Snow is coming back to life one way or another.

-But comments that McShane made in a different interview (yes, the dude's already dropped spoilers in multiple different interviews), suggest that might not be the case:
+But comments that McShane made in a different interview (Yes, dude's already dropped spoilers during multiple promotional appearances.), suggest that might not be the case: